Teaching Responsibility and Empathy in the Classroom

 This awareness helps students move from self-centered thinking toward community thinking.

-Practical Ways to Teach Responsibility and Empathy
+Practical Ways of Teaching Responsibility and Empathy in the Classroom

 These strategies can be built into daily classroom routines.